Here are the facts:

 2. The number of women who died from illegal abortions before Roe vs. Wade was greatly exaggerated: Dr. Bernard Nathanson, a former abortionist who performed tens of thousands of abortions and one of the founders of the National Abortion Rights Action League (NARAL), admitted that he and other NARAL members used to claim that 5,000 to 10,000 women died each year from illegal abortions.
 He has since admitted that he knew the statistic to be “totally false . . .
 But in the ‘morality’ of our revolution, it was a useful figure, widely accepted, so why go out of our way to correct it with honest statistics?”

 In 1972, the last year before Roe v.
-Wade was handed down, approximately 90 women died from abortions gone wrong, according to the Centers for Disease Control and Prevention’s Division of Reproductive Health.1
+Wade was handed down, approximately 90 women died from abortions gone wrong, according to the Centers for Disease Control and Prevention’s Division of Reproductive Health.

-3. Positive trends in maternal health are due to advances in technology: Progress in medical science in the last few decades, not the widespread practice of legal abortion, has produced declines in maternal deaths.
+3. Positive trends in maternal health are due to advances in technology: Progress in medical science in the last few decades, not legalizing abortion, has produced declines in maternal deaths.

 At least three major studies have shown that the most common cause of fatalities among pregnant women is murder, and statistics show that almost one third of these are due to men who kill their wives or girlfriends because they refuse to get an abortion.
 This amounts to 30 to 50 murders per year.